Who is Bush Baby on The Masked Singer?

 He currently hosts Channel 4’s The Great British Bake Off alongside Noel Fielding.

+Some viewers think Brian Conley is behind Bush Baby, as the fake Australian could be a nod to the entertainer and comedian’s time on I’m A Celebrity…Get Me Out of Here in 2012.
+Best known for starring in a number of West End shows and presenting the Royal Variety Performance on several occasions, a number of Bush Baby’s clues point towards Conley.

-The Masked Singer airs Saturday nights on ITV.
+The Masked Singer is on ITV on Saturday at 7pm.
 Looking for something to watch?
 Find out what is on with our TV Guide.